pigeon-as/pigeon-init/README.md

 PID 1 init tailored for Firecracker micro-VMs.

-> **Experimental.** This init code is modeled after the [Fly.io init](https://github.com/superfly/init-snapshot), since it's a good reference for Firecracker based init programs.
+> **Experimental.** This init code is ~~modeled after~~ architecturally based on the [Fly.io init](https://github.com/superfly/init-snapshot), since it's a good reference for Firecracker based init programs.
+But we experiment a bit more with MMDS and a few other things.

 ## What It Does